zachdwight/stock-tips-api-django/README.md

 cd myproject
 python manage.py startapp news
 ```
-4 ] Copy the files here that are useful below into your app (or the whole repo and go with that)
+4 ] Copy the files here into your app (or the whole repo and go with that).

 - myproject/urls.py
 - myproject/news/urls.py
-- myproject/views.py
+- myproject/news/views.py

 5 ] Run the server
 ```